 According to commentators, socialism is in decline.
-The facts seem to speak for themselves: utopian and libertarian currents are now marginal; after the fall of the Berlin Wall in 1989, most communist regimes collapsed or adapted to the market economy; communist parties in liberal democracies had to transform, abandoning the idea of revolution and Marxist references; and social-democratic parties recorded major electoral setbacks in the 2000s and 2010s.
-While this decline can be seen in all the historical currents of socialism, it is noticeable those who have been predicting its death since the 1990s were wrong.
-The resilience of socialism lies in its formidable capacity to adapt to social issues, of which it is ultimately only a political echo.
-Since 1990, socialism has been constantly adapting to a society in full mutation.
-New divisions have emerged, such as those opposing productivism and environmentalism, or globalization and antiglobalization.
-Similarly, socialism is reinventing itself through issues of feminism, multiculturalism and nationalism.
+The facts seem to speak for themselves: utopian and libertarian currents are now marginal; after the fall of the Berlin Wall in 1989, most communist regimes collapsed or adapted to the market economy; communist parties in liberal democracies transformed themselves abandoning the idea of revolution and Marxist references; and social-democratic parties recorded major electoral setbacks in the 2000s, 2010s and 2020s.
+However, who have been predicting the end of socialism was wrong.
+The resilience of socialism lies in its capacity to adapt itself to new contemporary challenges.
+New divisions have emerged, such as those opposing productivism and environmentalism, or globalization and anti-globalization.
+Similarly, socialism is reinventing itself through issues of feminism, multiculturalism, and nationalism.